-Turf Toe Plates made of composite carbon graphite limit range of motion in the great toe joint, relieving pain in the big toe joint.
+Turf Toe Plates made of composite carbon graphite limit the range of motion in the great toe joint, relieving pain in the big toe joint.
+The Morton's extension piece that extends under the big toe is designed to limit the range of motion of your big toe, while allowing your lesser toes free movement.
 The plate is very thin yet very stiff.
 Because the plates are very hard we suggest wearing them beneath insoles, either the shoes' existing insoles or over-the-counter insoles such as Pedag SOFT Shoe Insoles.

 Medium width only, 1/8" thick.